 Our staff are aware of the diversity of visitors’ access requirements and are here to support you.
 Get in touch if you have any specific queries about accessibility.
-And after your visit, please share feedback about your experience with the Access team so that we can continue to improve our accessibility services and facilities.
+And after your visit, please share feedback about your experience so that we can continue to improve our accessibility services and facilities.

-We’re located in central London and we’re very easy to get to by public transport.
-You’ll find information about getting here on our website, and about transport accessibility from Transport for London, but if you would like one of our staff to meet you at the nearest station and help you make your way to our building, speak with our Access team.
+We’re located in central London and accessible by public transport.
+You can find information about getting here on our website, and about transport accessibility from Transport for London.
+If you would like one of our staff to meet you at the nearest station and help you make your way to our building, speak with our Visitor Experience team in advance.

 We also have parking available for visitors with access requirements, which can be arranged in advance.

 Getting around the building

-Our building facilities and services are designed to make your visit more accessible.
+We are working with our building facilities and services to make your visit more accessible.